aws-samples/amazon-mwaa-examples/dags/bash_operator_script/README.md

-## Amazon Managed Workflows for Apache Airflow (MWAA) and Bash Operator
+## Interactive Commands with Amazon Managed Workflows for Apache Airflow (MWAA) and Bash Operator
 This script serves as an example of how to run a bash operator in Amazon MWAA programmatically using the MWAA CLI API.
 This can be useful for debugging plugins or dependencies.

 ### Versions Supported